awsdocs/aws-systems-manager-user-guide/doc_source/getting-started.md

 # Getting started with AWS Systems Manager<a name="getting-started"></a>

-This section helps you learn about and use AWS Systems Manager after your organization completes the setup steps in [Setting up AWS Systems Manager](systems-manager-setting-up.md) or [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.
+This section helps you learn about and use AWS Systems Manager after your organization completes the setup steps in [Setting up AWS Systems Manager](systems-manager-setting-up.md), [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md), or [Setting up AWS Systems Manager for edge devices](systems-manager-setting-up-edge-devices.md)\.

 **Before you begin**
 The following is useful background information to help you get started: